Which vaccines do I need?

 Along with an “Imfpass”, you can also an additional record booklet for paediatric medical exams (“Kinder-Untersuchungsheft” or “Gelbes Heft”) for your child.
 Until your child reaches age 6, all of their medical appointments and tests (U1 to U9) will be documented in this booklet.
 You receive this booklet shortly after childbirth from the birth clinic or midwife.
 If you have lost your child’s record booklet or haven’t received one yet, ask your doctor’s office for help.

-All public health insurance companies pay for the vaccinations recommended by the Vaccination Commission (according to the official vaccination guideline).
-Some health insurances also pay for vaccinations against diseases that you might catch while on holiday abroad (“Reiseimpfung”).
-If you are at a higher risk of infection because of your profession, your employer has to pay for all the relevant inoculation you might need, according to section 3 of the Workers’ Health and Safety Act (“Arbeitsschutzgesetz”).
+All public health insurance companies pay for the vaccinations recommended by the Vaccination Commission.
+If you are at a higher risk of infection because of your profession, your employer has to pay for any specific vaccinations you may need.
+That is the case, for instance, for those working in kindergartens.

 In nurseries, elementary schools, holiday camps or other types of shared accommodation, many have to share limited spaces.
 In order to protect individuals from contagious diseases, special regulations are put in place.
 Infected individuals are obliged to inform the relevant staff, so that further spread of infection to others can be avoided.
 Infected children cannot go to kindergarten or school.
 You can find more information in multiple languages on rki.de.

 The Permanent Vaccination Commission (“Ständige Impfkommission” or “STIKO”), which is made up of various medical experts and is associated with the Robert Koch Institute (RKI), regularly publishes recommended vaccination schedules in more than 20 languages along with other vaccine-related information leaflets.
 You can find more information about common diseases and their pathogens in 6 different languages on infektionsschutz.de.
 In addition, the Robert Koch Institute offers a lot of information in various languages.
 If you can read German, you can also take a look at the information offered on impfen-info.de, which is run by the Federal Agency for Health Education (BZgA).
 There you will also find a few explanatory videos about the vaccination in Germany.